isabella232/campaign-learn.en/help/orchestrate-campaigns/multi-channel-campaigns.md

 Multi-channel deliveries are designed and executed in a single workflow.

-Learn how to create a multi-channel campaign using email, SMS, and direct mail deliveries.
+Learn how to create a multi-channel campaign using email, SMS, and a direct mail delivery.

 >[!VIDEO](https://video.tv.adobe.com/v/24981?quality=12)